ADHD

 Techniques for Transitioning Focus

-3. Visualization Techniques: Encourage the use of visualization techniques to guide transitions.
-Having individuals picture the completion of one task and mentally stepping into the next can create a mental bridge, easing the shift from hyperfocused states to a more balanced focus on diverse responsibilities.
+• Visualisation Techniques: Encourage the use of visualisation techniques to guide transitions.
+Having individuals picture the completion of one task and mentally stepping into the next can create a mental bridge, easing the shift from hyper-focused states to a more balanced focus on diverse responsibilities.

 When to Seek Professional Support for Hyperfocus?